Interviewing former poacher Roy Wright.

 Pictured: Roy Wright seated on Charlie the dead croc.

-Before meeting Roy, I knew the broad outline of his story.
+Before meeting Roy, we knew the broad outline of his story.
 He had spent time in prison, built a reputation as a prolific poacher and became well known in the Northern Territory after illegally killing a giant saltwater crocodile known as Charlie.
-The crocodile's skull now sits on public display in Darwin.
+The crocodile's skull now sits on public display at Crocosaurus Cove, Darwin City.

 Pictured: Roy Wright stands with the skull of Charlie 2025.

-What interested me was the opportunity to meet the man himself and hear him speak about those events in the present day.
+What interested us was the opportunity to meet the man himself and hear him speak about those events in the present day.

 Our time together began at the historic Fannie Bay Gaol in Darwin.
 Roy walked our team through the prison where he once served time.
 Standing inside those old walls alongside the man who had actually lived that chapter of history gave the place a different perspective.